Rule 431. Procedure When Defendant Arrested With Warrant.

 (d) if the defendant is unable to pay, promptly take the defendant for a hearing on the bench warrant as provided in paragraph (C)(3).

-(2) When the defendant pays the restitution, fines, and costs, or collateral pursuant to paragraph (C)(1), the police officer shall issue a receipt to the defendant setting forth the amount of restitution, fine, and costs received and return a copy of the receipt, signed by the defendant and the police officer, to the proper issuing authority.
+(2) When the defendant pays the restitution, fine, and costs, or collateral pursuant to paragraph (C)(1), the police officer shall issue a receipt to the defendant setting forth the amount of restitution, fine, and costs received and return a copy of the receipt, signed by the defendant and the police officer, to the proper issuing authority.

-(3) When the defendant does not pay the restitution, fines, and costs, or collateral, the defendant promptly shall be taken before the proper issuing authority when available pursuant to Rule 117 for a bench warrant hearing.
+(3) When the defendant does not pay the restitution, fine, and costs, or collateral, the defendant promptly shall be taken before the proper issuing authority when available pursuant to Rule 117 for a bench warrant hearing.
 The bench warrant hearing may be conducted using two-way simultaneous audio-visual communication.

-Comment For the procedure in court cases following arrest with a warrant initiating proceedings, see Rules 516, 517, and 518.
+For the procedure in court cases following arrest with a warrant initiating proceedings, see Rules 516, 517, and 518.
 See also the Comment to Rule 706 (Fines or Costs) that recognizes the authority of a common pleas court judge to issue a bench warrant for the collection of fines and costs and provides for the execution of the bench warrant as provided in either paragraphs (C)(1)(c) or (C)(1)(d) and (C)(2) of this rule.

-Section 8953 of the Judicial Code, 42 Pa.C.S. § 8953, provides for the execution of warrants of arrest beyond the territorial limits of the police officers primary jurisdiction.
+Section 8953 of the Judicial Code, 42 Pa.C.S. § 8953, provides for the execution of warrants of arrest beyond the territorial limits of the police officer’s primary jurisdiction.
 See also Commonwealth v.
-Mason, 507 Pa.
-396, 490 A.2d 421 (1985).
+Mason, 490 A.2d 421 (Pa.
+1985).

 Nothing in paragraph (A) is intended to preclude the issuing authority when issuing a warrant pursuant to Rule 430 from authorizing in writing on the warrant that the police officer may execute the warrant at any time and bring the defendant before that issuing authority for a hearing under these rules.

-For what constitutes a proper issuing authority, see Rule 130.
+For what constitutes a ‘‘proper’’ issuing authority, see Rule 130.

 Delay of trial under paragraph (B)(3)(b)(ii) is required by statutes such as 18 Pa.C.S. § 3929 (pretrial fingerprinting and record-ascertainment requirements).

-Although the defendants trial may be delayed under this rule, the requirement that an arrested defendant be taken without unnecessary delay before the proper issuing authority remains unaffected.
+Although the defendant’s trial may be delayed under this rule, the requirement that an arrested defendant be taken without unnecessary delay before the proper issuing authority remains unaffected.

-In cases in which a defendant who is under 18 years of age has failed to comply with a lawful sentence imposed by the issuing authority, the Juvenile Act requires the issuing authority to certify notice of the failure to comply to the court of common pleas.
-See the definition of delinquent act, paragraph (2)(iv), in 42 Pa.C.S. § 6302.
+In cases in which a defendant who is under 18 years of age has failed to ‘‘comply with a lawful sentence’’ imposed by the issuing authority, the Juvenile Act requires the issuing authority to certify notice of the failure to comply to the court of common pleas.
+See the definition of ‘‘delinquent act,’’ paragraph (2)(iv), in 42 Pa.C.S. § 6302.
 Following the certification, the case is to proceed pursuant to the Rules of Juvenile Court Procedure and the Juvenile Act instead of these rules.

 If the defendant is 18 years of age or older when the default in payment occurs, the issuing authority must proceed under these rules.

-For the procedures required before a bench warrant may issue for a defendants failure to pay restitution, a fine, or costs, see Rule 430(B)(4).
+For the procedures required before a bench warrant may issue for a defendant’s failure to pay restitution, a fine, or costs, see Rule 430(B)(4).
 When contempt proceedings are also involved, see Chapter 1 Part D for the issuance of arrest warrants.

 For the procedures when a bench warrant is issued in court cases, see Rule 150.

-Concerning an issuing authoritys availability, see Rule 117 (Coverage: Issuing Warrants; Preliminary Arraignments and Summary Trials; and Setting and Accepting Bail).
-Pursuant to Rule 117(B), when establishing the system of coverage best suited for the judicial district, the president judge may require defendants arrested on summary case bench warrants after hours to be taken to the established night court where the defendant would be given a notice to appear in the proper issuing authoritys office the next business day or be permitted to pay the full amount of fines and costs.
+Concerning an issuing authority’s availability, see Rule 117 (Coverage: Issuing Warrants; Preliminary Arraignments and Summary Trials; and Setting and Accepting Bail).
+Pursuant to Rule 117(B), when establishing the system of coverage best suited for the judicial district, the president judge may require defendants arrested on summary case bench warrants after hours to be taken to the established night court where the defendant would be given a notice to appear in the proper issuing authority’s office the next business day or be permitted to pay the full amount of fines and costs.

 Official Note

-Rule 76 adopted July 12, 1985, effective January 1, 1986; Comment revised September 23, 1985, effective January 1, 1986; January 1, 1986 effective dates extended to July 1, 1986; Comment revised January 31, 1991, effective July 1, 1991; amended August 9, 1994, effective January 1, 1995; amended October 1, 1997, effective October 1, 1998; amended July 2, 1999, effective August 1, 1999; renumbered Rule 431 and amended March 1, 2000, effective April 1, 2001; amended August 7, 2003, effective July 1, 2004; Comment revised April 1, 2005, effective October 1, 2005; amended June 30, 2005, effective August 1, 2006; Comment revised March 9, 2006, effective August 1, 2006.
+Rule 76 adopted July 12, 1985, effective January 1, 1986; Comment revised September 23, 1985, effective January 1, 1986; January 1, 1986 effective dates extended to July 1, 1986; Comment revised January 31, 1991, effective July 1, 1991; amended August 9, 1994, effective January 1, 1995; amended October 1, 1997, effective October 1, 1998; amended July 2, 1999, effective August 1, 1999; renumbered Rule 431 and amended March 1, 2000, effective April 1, 2001; amended August 7, 2003, effective July 1, 2004; Comment revised April 1, 2005, effective October 1, 2005; amended June 30, 2005, effective August 1, 2006; Comment revised March 9, 2006, effective August 1, 2006; Comment revised May 7, 2014, effective immediately; amended April 10, 2015, effective July 10, 2015.

 Committee Explanatory Reports: